samora/validr/README.md

 }
 ```

-### Extending Valir with custom validators
+### Extending with custom validators

-Extend Validr by adding custom validator functions to an object which is the second parameter when creating a Validr instance.
+Add custom validator functions to an object which is the second parameter when instantiating Validr.

 ```javascript
 var validr = new Validr(body, {